AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-metadata-objects-filter-expressions.md

 ---

 # Filter expressions for SDS objects
-Filter expressions can be applied to read operations such as, [List Types](xref:sds-types#list-types) and [List Streams](xref:sds-streams#list-streams), that return Sequential Data Store (SDS) objects (SdsTypes, SdsStreams, SdsStreamViews, SdsUomQuantities, and SdsUoms).
+Filter expressions can be applied to read operations (such as [List Types](xref:sds-types#list-types) and [List Streams](xref:sds-streams#list-streams)) that return Sequential Data Store (SDS) objects (SdsTypes, SdsStreams, SdsStreamViews, SdsUomQuantities, and SdsUoms).
 All filter expressions for metadata objects are case-insensitive.